 Packaged Healthy Breakfast Ideas

 So, I still maintain that you are worth the time and effort it takes to make breakfast, and it often doesn't take as long as you think it will.

 BUT sometimes we all need to just grab something and go.
 Once in a while, a store bought option has to do.
-Again, check out the nutritional facts and ingredients if you have specific dietary needs.
+Again, check out the nutritional facts and ingredients, especially if you are making any specific lifestyle change.

 Several of these are yellow foods on Noom, but the database changes from time to time, so always check.